zombor/KOstache/README.markdown

 To use it, have your view extend the View_Layout class.
 You can then specify your own layout file by placing it in templates/layout.mustache.
 At a minimum, it needs to have a {{>body}} partial defined in it.

+If you have a view that extends the View_Layout class, but wish to render only the template and not the entire layout, you can set the public $render_layout property to FALSE.
+This is useful if you want to use the same view class for external requests and HMVC requests.

+    $view = new View_Post_List;
+    if ($this->request !== Request::instance) // Is internal request
+    {
+        $view->render_layout = FALSE;
+    }

 For specific usage and documentation, see:

 [PHP Mustache](http://github.com/bobthecow/mustache.php)